albahli/terraform-gcp-monitoring-alert-policy/README.md

 This module creates a Google Cloud Monitoring Alert Policy based on the official resource https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/monitoring_alert_policy

-Note that not all attributes in the official resource are supported yet.

 ## Usage

 1. Defining the module in `main.tf` file: